 Laser Gum Recontouring

-Healing time afterwards is drastically decreased.
+Healing time varies depending on the amount of tissue that was removed but can take days or weeks.
+Recovery from traditional gum surgery requires a few days rest, along with a liquid or soft food diet, until gums completely heal.
+However, the healing time for laser gum recontouring is drastically decreased.
 In fact, most people find that after laser surgery they feel fine, and only need one or two days rest at most.
-Of course Dr. Barney will tell you how long you’ll need to recover, depending on how much work was done, but it will definitely be less time than traditional surgery would require.
+During your consultation, Dr. Barney will tell you how long you’ll need to recover.